stackhpc/ansible-role-os-container-infra/README.md

           project_domain_name: Default
           region_name: RegionOne

-To authenticate using the information stored in `.config/openstack/clouds.yaml` which can be generated using our `stackhpc.os-config` role, append the following:
+To authenticate using the information stored inside `.config/openstack/clouds.yaml` or `/etc/openstack/clouds.yaml` which can be generated using our `stackhpc.os-config` role, append the following:

         os_container_infra_auth_type: cloud
         os_container_infra_cloud: mycloud